isomerpages/sndgo-corp/_initiatives/Covid 19/Economic and Social Support.md

 The [GoBusiness platform](https://gobusiness.gov.sg/) for business was used as a one-stop portal to provide businesses with information on safe management requirements and to apply to resume operations.

-## COVID-19 Support Grant (CSG) application portal
+## COVID-19 Support Grant (CSG) and COVID-19 Recovery Grant (CRG) application portal

 The COVID-19 Support Grant (CSG) was launched in May 2020 to provide temporary support to Singaporeans whose jobs were affected by COVID-19.
 The CSG application portal assisted in approving 98,000 applications.

-In 2021, the CSG was replaced with the COVID-19 Recovery Grant (CRG), featuring revised eligibility criteria.

-## COVID-19 Recovery Grant (CRG) application portal

-Launched in January 2021, the COVID-19 Recovery Grant (CRG) continued to provide support to workers who needed temporary financial assistance.
+In January 2021, the CSG was replaced with the COVID-19 Recovery Grant (CRG), featuring revised eligibility criteria.
+CRG continued to provide support to workers who needed temporary financial assistance.
 The Grant focused on workers in lower- to middle-income households who experienced involuntary job loss.

 ## SupportGoWhere